Lee Min-hyuk (singer, born 1993): Philanthropy

 In November 2016, proceeds from the 2-days special exhibition "Moment in November" were donated in the names of Minhyuk, Kihyun, and fan club, Monbebe.

 In April 2019, he donated to the Sokcho forest fire under the name of his fan club, Monbebe, as well as drew a relay donation from fans.

-In November 2020, Minhyuk alongside Monbebe, donated ,933,113 to the international relief and development NGO Save the Children Korea, in commemoration of his birthday, and to help children suffering from COVID-19.
+In November 2020, Minhyuk, alongside Monbebe, donated ,933,113 to the international relief and development NGO Save the Children Korea, in commemoration of his birthday, and to help children suffering from COVID-19.

 In November 2021, he donated ₩500,000 through the idol fandom community service My Favorite Idol, for his birthday.
 It will be delivered to the Miral Welfare Foundation and used as a fund for the disabled who are isolated due to COVID-19.

-In October 2022, Minhyuk alongside celebrities, such as Park Bo-gum, Jung Hae-in, and Lee Se-young, agreed to wear grandma's handicraft brand Marco Rojo's products, such as rings and bracelets, which also advocates a social lifestyle brand, starting with the purpose of creating sustainable jobs for elderly women, who have reduced social participation, as well as having difficulties in becoming economically independent.
-On October 28, he attended in fashion magazine W Korea's breast cancer awareness campaign "Love Your W" charity event, alongside his group member Hyungwon, held at the Four Seasons Hotel in Gwanghwamun, Seoul.
+In October 2022, Minhyuk, alongside celebrities such as Park Bo-gum, Jung Hae-in, and Lee Se-young, agreed to wear grandma's handicraft brand Marco Roho's products such as rings and bracelets, which also advocates a social lifestyle brand, starting with the purpose of creating sustainable jobs for elderly women, who have reduced social participation, as well as having difficulties in becoming economically independent.
+The same month, he participated in the fashion magazine W Korea's breast cancer awareness campaign "Love Your W" charity event, alongside his group member Hyungwon.

 In March 2023, Minhyuk participated in a charity auction of his cherished items, from paintings, custom bags, and rings, and all the proceeds will be donated.

+In October 2024, he participated in the fashion magazine W Korea's breast cancer awareness campaign "Love Your W" charity event, alongside his group member Shownu.